choonoKw/SRED/README.md

     See \cref{sec:proof_sum_of_reciprocal} of \cite{kweon2023technical}.
 \end{proof}

 However, minimax problems, especially in nonconvex setting, is hard to solve directly \cite{razaviyayn2020nonconvex, zhang2022sapd+,du1995minimax}.
-To address the minimax problem in \cref{eq:prob_sinr_s}, we define a new cost function $f(\boldsymbol{\phi})$ as the \textit{sum-of-reciprocals} of \glspl{sinr}, thereby, reformulate the minimax problem into the following minimization problem:
+To address the minimax problem in \cref{eq:prob_sinr_s}, we define a new cost function $f(\boldsymbol{\phi})$ as the \textit{sum-of-reciprocals} of SINRs, thereby, reformulate the minimax problem into the following minimization problem:
 % shown in \eqref{eq:prob_sinr_s}:
 \begin{equation}
 \begin{split}